 People inside a building bring their own etheric field: an integration of mind, body, heart and spirit, a determiner of overall health.
 When you interact with a person, you are not only transferring information but also emotion.
 You are transferring things that are outside the intellect.

-A human-centric environment is a better place for organizations, people and society.
+A human-centric environment is a better place for organisations, people and society.
 A place that is adaptive to changing user needs.
 A place that gets the best out of its users and a program that creates a bond between users and the environment.
 The design of the environment doesn’t solely determine behaviour, but it does shape, enable or encourage or hinder it.

-In theatre design it is well known that shape and the materialisation of walls, floor and ceiling have a profound impact on the audibility and quality of the sound in the room.
+In theatre design, it is well known that shape and the materialisation of walls, floor and ceiling have a profound impact on the audibility and quality of the sound in the room.
 We also know from experience that buildings can affect the quality of radio, mobile telephone and Wi-Fi signals.

 Could it be that the built environment also affects the dynamic multi-dimensional etheric field of humans, consisting of a physical, mental, emotional and spiritual dimension?